SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 - Use 2014 and 2016 as validation set to compare the 1,500 candidates.
 - Test in which 2013 and 2015 serve as a fully hidden set in order to estimate how the chosen model may perform in the future.

-Having performed model selection, we further evaluate our chosen regressor through four additional tests which more practically estimate performance in different ways one may consider using this method (see Table @tbl:posthoc) while using a larger training set.
+Having performed model selection, we further evaluate our chosen regressor through four additional tests which more practically estimate performance in different ways one may consider using this method (see Table @tbl:posthoc).

 | **Trial**             | **Purpose**                                               | **Train**                                                                                                   | **Test**                                         |
 | ------------------------------------------------------------------------ | --------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------- | ------------------------------------------------ |